 We had two full days in Norheimsund in the Hardangerfjord region.
-The only plan we had when we arrived in Norheimsund was to go on a fjord safari in Hardangerfjord.
+Our only plan when we arrived in Norheimsund was to go on a fjord safari in Hardangerfjord.
 Everything else was decided on the spot.

 Our itinerary was as follows: